 An important assumption that goes into deriving the gravitational wave timing residual model is the description of the shape of the gravitational wavefront.
-Many studies use models that assume the pulsar timing array receives plane-waves coming from distant sources~\citep{CC_main_paper,NG_11yr_cw}, with the notable exception of~\citet{DF_main_paper} which considered a curved wavefront.
+Many studies such as~\citet{CC_main_paper} use models that assume that the PTA receives plane-waves coming from distant sources, with the notable exception of~\citet{DF_main_paper}, which considered a curved wavefront.
 A second important assumption that is built into these models is the evolution of the gravitational wave in time.
-Models can either treat the SMBHB as a purely monochromatic gravitational wave source, or include the frequency evolution of the gravitational waves over the thousands to tens of thousands of years it takes light to travel from the pulsar to the Earth~\citep{CC_main_paper,NG_11yr_cw}.
+Models can either treat the SMBHB as a purely monochromatic gravitational wave source~\citep{GWastro_Lee2011} or include the frequency evolution of the gravitational waves over the thousands to tens of thousands of years it takes the radio waves to travel from the pulsar to the Earth (\citeauthor{CC_main_paper}).

-In this paper we organize and classify four regimes of interest which we show in the left panel of Figure~\ref{fig: 4 regimes / tret contours}, which increase in generality left-to-right and top-to-bottom and govern the fundamental assumptions built into the timing residual models.
-Of these four regimes the plane-wave models are well established in previous literature.
-We add a new regime which we label ``Fresnel,'' as we will show it becomes important for significant Fresnel numbers describing the curvature of wavefronts.
-To this we derive a formula for the timing residuals in the Fresnel monochromatic regime, and use it to propose a physically motivated conjecture as to what the most general gravitational wave residual model should be, the Fresnel frequency evolution regime.
+In this paper, we organize and classify four regimes of interest that we show in the left-hand panel of Figure~\ref{fig: 4 regimes / tret contours}, which increase in generality left to right and top to bottom and govern the fundamental assumptions built into the timing residual models.
+Of these four regimes, the plane-wave models are well established in previous literature.
+We add a new regime, which we label `Fresnel,' as we will show that it becomes important for significant Fresnel numbers describing the curvature of wavefronts.
+To this, we derive a formula for the timing residuals in the Fresnel monochromatic regime and use it to propose a physically motivated conjecture as to what the most general gravitational wave residual model should be, the Fresnel frequency evolution regime.

 The inspiration of this work comes primarily from~\citet{DF_main_paper} and~\citet{CC_main_paper}.
-Our primary goal is to investigate how well we can measure the source distance parameter $R$ purely from the Fresnel corrections due to the curvature of the gravitational wave in our models, like in~\citeauthor{DF_main_paper}.
+Our primary goal is to investigate how well we can measure the source distance parameter purely from the Fresnel corrections due to the curvature of the gravitational wave in our models, like in~\citeauthor{DF_main_paper}.
 We adopt a Fisher matrix approach as in~\citeauthor{CC_main_paper} to perform this analysis, and we also include the pulsar distances as free parameters in our studies following their approach.